ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 - Has this address spent the block reward they received?

-**FYI**: **Maltego** is a great tool for blockchain tracing.
+**Maltego** is a great tool for blockchain tracing.
 It let's you to create a tree like structure out of inbound and outbound transactions from different addresses.
 It also requires registration.